 Now the princess was as radiant as a princess in any fairy tale is bound to be, wearing a gown of brilliant white adorned with a green sash which matched her eyes, which were a vivid green, to distinguish her from the other characters.
 When she heard this plan, the princess leaned in close enough for the eldest son to see the golden flecks that were in her oft-remarked-upon green eyes and she said "Please reconsider.
 Oh, how I wish my step-mother the queen would stop doing this!
+Her evil Book has eaten three storytellers just this week.
+It seems the Book did not like any of their stories.
+Not at all.
 Please turn from your path and go back to your father's bedside in safety.
-I can't bear this any more."
+I can't bear to hear the screams."